Rest area: Malaysia

 In Malaysia, an overhead bridge restaurant (OBR), or overhead restaurant, is a special rest area with restaurants above the expressway.
 Unlike typical laybys and RSAs, which are only accessible in one-way direction only, an overhead restaurant is accessible from both directions of the expressway.

 Philippines

-In the Philippines, barring certain exceptions, rest areas typically occupy large land areas with restaurants and retail space on top of gas stations.
-There are 10 service stations in the North Luzon Expressway, 9 service stations in the South Luzon Expressway, 3 service stations in both STAR Tollway and SCTEX, and a Caltex service station in Muntinlupa-Cavite Expressway.
+In the Philippines, barring certain exceptions, rest areas typically occupy large land areas with restaurants and retail space on top of filling stations.
+There are 10 service stations in the North Luzon Expressway, nine service stations in the South Luzon Expressway, three service stations in both STAR Tollway and SCTEX, and a Caltex service station in Muntinlupa-Cavite Expressway.

 North Korea

 South Korea

-In South Korea, a rest area usually includes a park and sells regional specialties.
-Usually Korean rest areas are very big and clean.
-Cellphone charging is free and WiFi is available in every rest area.
+In South Korea, a rest area usually includes a park and fast casual restaurants that sell regional specialties.
+Korean rest areas are usually very large and clean.
+Cellphone charging is free and Wi-Fi is available at every rest area.